 Chin Lock – Jālandhara Bandha 10 key points

 10 keys points to Chink Lock and Jālandhara Bandha.
 Bandhas are used in āsana (yoga postures) and prāṇāyama (breath work) to contain and direct the prāṇā (life energy).
 Generally the first bandha the practitioner would undertake in their practice is jālandhara bandha.
 Jāla means web, or net.
 Bandha means lock, or bond.

-Older yogic texts describe the action of Jālandhara Bandha in very plain terms, for example in the Hatha Yoga Pradīpikā, Swami Svatmarama simply instructs students to “contract the throat and press the chin against the breast.”
-However as we will soon find out, it is a little more complex than this and clear guidance is needed to perform this correctly.
-At Bahia Yoga we believe it’s always important to respect the body and stop if something doesn’t feel right.
+Older yogic texts describe the action of Jālandhara Bandha with few words.
+For example in the Hatha Yoga Pradīpikā, Swami Svatmarama simply instructs students to “contract the throat and press the chin against the breast.”
+However as you read on, you’ll see it’s little more complex than this.
+As with most things clearer guidance is needed to perform this correctly.

 There are various techniques on how to incorporate this into your practice.
 Remember before attempting any locks (bandhas), ensure that you are well balanced and have some clear knowledge of a regular yoga posture practice (āsana).